minhcly95/riscv_machine/doc/core.md

 The `FETCH` stage outputs its PC to be written back to the Register File for the `JAL` and `JALR` commands.

+When an interrupt happens, the current `FETCH` stage will be cancelled and no memory read is issued.

-When an exception happens, the PC will be updated to the one provided by the CSR (highest priority) to service the trap.
+When an exception or an interrupt happens, the PC will be updated to the one provided by the CSR (highest priority) to service the trap.

 ### `EXEC` Stage
 The `EXEC` stage decodes the instructions using the [Decoder](#decoder), accesses the Register File to obtain the operand values,